goonzoid/vim-reprocessed/README.md

 ### Running sketches from within vim

-__WARNING:__ If you have a directory inside your sketch directory called `bin` then it will be destroyed when you run your sketch using this method.
-This is because `processing-java` requires an output directory to be specified, which reprocessed specifies as `bin` in the same directory of your sketch.
+__WARNING:__ If you have a directory inside your sketch directory called "bin" then it will be destroyed when you run your sketch using this method.
+This is because `processing-java` requires an output directory to be specified, which reprocessed specifies as "bin" in the same directory of your sketch.
 `processing-java` will stomp on this directory without warning because we're using the `--force` option, which is required to prevent you having to delete the directory manually after each run.
 I plan to make this path configurable at some point in the future, but until then, __you have been warned!__

-This feature requires the `processing-java` command to be available in your PATH.
+This feature requires the `processing-java` command to be available on your `PATH`.
 On Linux & Windows you'll need to add it manually, but on OS X you should be able to install this from within the Pocessing app.
 See the [processing wiki] (http://wiki.processing.org/w/Command_Line) for more information.